Y Bryn

 That said, understanding the possible effects of these turbines visually is a key consideration for us.
 We have been looking carefully at where turbines of the very largest sizes are appropriate and have refined our proposals accordingly.

 The development and construction of all new infrastructure projects is extremely closely monitored.
-We are undertaking extensive surveys and assessments through our Environmental Impact Assessment process, which will set out, in detail, how all potential impacts on the local forestry, biodiversity, wildlife, ecology, and geology to name a few will be assessed and minimised.
-It will also explain where any mitigation is required.
+We have undertaken extensive surveys and assessments through our Environmental Impact Assessment process, which sets out, in detail, how all potential impacts on the local forestry, biodiversity, wildlife, ecology, and geology to name a few have been assessed and minimised.
+It also explains where any mitigation is applied.

 Permission for the proposals will only be given if Planning and Environment Decisions Wales and Welsh Government are satisfied that the project does not have an unacceptable adverse impact on the local area.